lz4/lz4/lz4_Block_format.md

 They are added to total to provide the final match length.
 A 255 value means there is another byte to read and add.
 There is no limit to the number of optional bytes that can be output this way.
-(This points towards a maximum achievable compression ratio of ~250).
+(This points towards a maximum achievable compression ratio of about 250).

 With the offset and the matchlength, the decoder can now proceed to copy the data from the already decoded buffer.